cancms/Yangcy0126.github.io/content/home/researchProjects.md

 +++

-National Social Science Fund Key Project: "Research on financial digitalization and financial risk governance" (in progress)
+National Social Science Fund Key Project "Research on financial digitalization and financial risk governance" (in progress)

 National Social Science Fund General Project “The statistical monitoring study on the coordination and balance of digital finance empowerment and risk” (in progress)